1946 West Virginia Intercollegiate Athletic Conference football season: Morris Harvey

-Concord State
+Concord

-The 1946 Concord State Mountain Lions football team was an American football team that represented Concord State University of Athens, West Virginia.
+The 1946 Concord Mountain Lions football team was an American football team that represented Concord State University of Athens, West Virginia.
 Led by head coach James Callaghan, the team compiled a 1–5–2 record (1–3–2 against WVIAC teams), finished in ninth place in the WVIAC, and were outscored by a total of 126 to 34.

 Glenville State

 The 1946 Glenville State Pioneers football team was an American football team that represented Glenville State University of Glenville, West Virginia.
 In their first year under head coach Carlos Ratliff, the team compiled a 1–5–2 record (1–5–2 against WVIAC teams), finished in tenth place in the WVIAC, and were outscored by a total of 63 to 32.

-Shepherd State
+Shepherd

-The 1946 Shepherd State Rams football team was an American football team that represented Shepherd State University of Shepherdstown, West Virginia.
-Led by head coach C.D.
-Lowe, the team compiled a 1–5 record (1–5 against WVIAC teams), finished in eleventh place in the WVIAC, and were outscored by a total of 102 to 21.
+The 1946 Shepherd Rams football team was an American football team that represented Shepherd State University of Shepherdstown, West Virginia.
+Led by first-year head coach Cleftus Lowe, the team compiled a 1–5 record (1–5 against WVIAC teams), finished in eleventh place in the WVIAC, and were outscored by a total of 102 to 21.